Skip to Content

 Johns-Manville employees began to complain about lung diseases and disability as a result of asbestos exposure on the job as early as 1929.
 Allegedly, Johns-Manville handled these early claims in private and settled in secrecy.
 However, the number of asbestos claims grew very quickly.

-Clarence Borel v.
-Fibreboard Paper Products Company, et al.
+Lawsuit Highlight: Borel v.
+Fibreboard Paper Products Corporation

 Another notable case filed against Johns-Manville reached a decision in 1985.
-The plaintiff, a boilermaker, developed lung cancer after beginning work in the industry in 1939.
+The plaintiff was a boilermaker who developed lung cancer after beginning work in the industry in 1939.
 He explained that he had worked in close proximity with insulators.
 He was exposed to so much asbestos during his shifts that he likened it to having a barrel of flour dumped on him.
 Johns-Manville supplied upwards of 90% of the insulation materials on these jobsites.

 As a result of his prolonged exposure, the man developed asbestos lung cancer and his health quickly declined.
-The jury awarded him and his wife:
+The jury awarded him and his wife $2.3 million.

 The verdict was upheld on appeal, citing the company’s negligence in exposing employees and clear knowledge of the dangers of asbestos.

-In 2014, the families of 11 residents of Manville, New Jersey, were awarded $90.5 million in damages.
+In 2014, the families of 11 residents of Manville, New Jersey, were cumulatively awarded $90.5 million.
 The families sued two foreign companies that had sold asbestos to Johns-Manville.

 Successful Settlements Against Johns-Manville

-Victims of Johns-Manville’s asbestos use may receive settlement offers before and during the lawsuit process.
-It is up to plaintiffs to decide if they wish to accept the settlement offer.
+Victims of Johns-Manville’s asbestos use may receive settlement offers during the lawsuit process.
+It is up to the person who files the lawsuit to decide if they wish to accept the settlement offer.

 Successful asbestos settlements from Johns-Manville include: